emu-russia/pureikyubu/SRC/GekkoCore/Readme.md

 The interpreter has been rewritten to use a generic decoder.

-Each instruction handler already receives ready-made decoded information (`AnalyzeInfo`) and does not perform decoding.
+Each instruction handler already receives ready-made decoded information (`DecoderInfo`) and does not perform decoding.

 To speed up the operation of some instructions (Paired-Single Load Store and Rotate), pre-prepared tables are used.